-May 2020 - COVID 19 update
+November 2020 - COVID 19 update v2

-Approved by:Full Governing BodyDate: May 2020Last reviewed on:May 2020Next review due by:Autumn Term 2020
+Approved by: Full Governing Body Date: Autumn term 2020

+Last reviewed on: August 2020

+Next review due by: Autumn Term 2021

 1. Introduction

 Kibblesworth Academy is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
 As members of our community, we adhere to the values of being: 'Respectful, Ready, and Safe,' and those exemplified by our ICARE values.